 Already SPARK has had a high level of community support.
-Emma, our Training and Employment Manager is responsible for maintaining that support, as well as the planning, management and implementation of the training and employment initiatives and the successful delivery of education, work experience and employment opportunities within the Ginninderry development.
+Emma and Ashleigh, our SPARK team, are responsible for maintaining that support, as well as the planning, management and implementation of the training and employment initiatives and the successful delivery of education, work experience and employment opportunities within the Ginninderry development.

 SPARK has three key elements:

 Procurement.
 Social inclusion clauses will be written into all Ginninderry contracts for capital works and commercial land sales.
 These clauses oblige contractors to provide work experience and/or new paid employment positions for residents in the local area.
 These positions are in addition to the contractor’s existing workforces.